DiSSCo/mas-developers-documentation/guide/registration.md

 However, it's important to note that a MAS must be specifically designed with batching in mind, as it requires additional metadata to support this functionality.
-For detailed guidance on developing a batch-enabled MAS, please refer to the [batching](#batching-annotations) section earlier in this guide.
+For detailed guidance on developing a batch-enabled MAS, please refer to the [batching](/mas-developers-documentation/guide/data/#batching-annotations) notes in the data modelling section.

 # Other Metadata